TryGhost/docs/content/concepts/tags.md

 You can see this use-case in action on the main Ghost blog.
 Here's [a regular post](https://blog.ghost.org/image-galleries/), and here's a [#feature](https://blog.ghost.org/5/).
 The design of the post reacts to the tags.

-## Tag Archives
+## Tag archives

 All actively used public tags (so, those not prefixed with `#`) generate automatic tag archives within Ghost Handlebars Themes.
-Tag archives are automatically added to the Google XML Sitemap, and have their own pagination + RSS feeds.
+Tag archives are automatically added to the Google XML Sitemap, and have their own pagination and RSS feeds.

 Here's an example of an [tag archive](https://demo.ghost.io/tag/getting-started/) in the default Ghost Theme: